 Each May the magazine unveils their top restaurants for the year (generally 30-40 picks) as selected by an independent panel.
 This unveiling culminates in their annual Best Restaurant Party that takes place at Heinz Field in early June- with many of the top Pittsburgh restaurants participating!

-We were invited out to the 2018 event as media guests of Pittsburgh Magazine and wanted to share our thoughts of this annual event!
+I was invited out to the 2019 event as a media guest of Pittsburgh Magazine and wanted to share my thoughts of this annual event!

 Pittsburgh's Top Restaurants All in One Spot